intuited/terminable_thread/README.rst

 - the definition of "public domain", when used formally, is dependent on the laws of a particular region.

-So it's a bit complicated,
-but he did say that I could do whatever I wanted with it, so I've chosen to prevent such ambiguities in the future by licensing this derivation under the `WTFPL`_.
+So it's a bit complicated and vague, but he did say that I could do whatever I wanted with it, so I've chosen to prevent such ambiguities in the future by licensing this derivation under the `WTFPL`_.